cool-japan/pandrs/README.md

 A high-performance DataFrame library for Rust, providing pandas-like API with advanced features including SIMD optimization, parallel processing, and distributed computing capabilities.

-> **🚀 Beta Release (0.1.0-beta.2) - Latest Available**: This feature-complete beta release is ready for production use.
-With 345+ comprehensive tests, optimized performance, and extensive documentation, PandRS delivers a robust pandas-like experience for Rust developers.
-Published to crates.io September 2025.
+> **🚀 Beta Release (0.1.0-beta.3) - Latest Available**: This feature-complete beta release is ready for production use.
+With 1000+ comprehensive tests, optimized performance, and extensive documentation, PandRS delivers a robust pandas-like experience for Rust developers.
+Published to crates.io December 2025.

 ## Overview